opensearch-project/opensearch-spark/docs/index.md

 ### Query Optimization

 For now, only single or conjunct conditions (conditions connected by AND) in WHERE clause can be optimized by skipping index.

-### Index Refresh Job Management

-Manual refreshing a table which already has skipping index being auto-refreshed, will be prevented.
-However, this assumption relies on the condition that the incremental refresh job is actively running in the same Spark cluster, which can be identified when performing the check.

 ## Integration